mbradburn/lifepo-battery/README.md

 I've read that sometimes grade 'B' cells have the QR codes scratched off so no one will think they're under warranty, but these have QR codes and the word "scratch" instead of a serial number. ![qr code](images/qr-code.jpg)
 The QR code is just a link to the VariCore website.
 You can see that the terminals have had fasteners attached, not sure if just for testing.
 The domed lid between the terminals is a pressure-relief pop-off deal.

 Curiously, each cell has a black plastic ring around one terminal and a red spot in the other terminal.
 The one with the black ring is the _positive_ terminal and the one with the red spot is _negative_.
 That was not what I expected.
 A voltmeter is handy for checking things like this.

 The voltages of the cells must be close to the same before hooking them up to the BMS if they're to charge properly, although the BMS can balance them to a certain extent.
 The instructions for my BMS say the cells should be within 0.05V.
 I measured 3.03V, 3.02V, 3.01V, 3.01V, so they're good to go.
-If they're too different you can connect them in parallel and let them sit while the voltages equalize.
+If they're too different you may need to charge the low cells independently, which will require a charger for a single cell or a bench power supply.

 #### Connect the Cells and BMS